Ivan IV of Ryazan: Family

 Ivan IV of Ryazan was married to Princess Agrafena (Agrippina) Vasilyevna Babich-Drutskaya, daughter of Prince Vasily Ivanovich of Drutsk, on July 13, 1485, in Pereyaslavl of Ryazan.
 The wedding was conducted by the Bishop of Ryazan Simeon.
 His spouse was related to Polish King Casimir IV through her mother.
 In the marriage they had a son, Ivan, who succeeded the throne of Ryazan.
 The latest genealogies claim he had two more sons, Vasily and Fyodor, who are not acknowledged by the respected historians.

 Because of the shortcomings of the agreement of 1496, his brother, Prince Fyodor (d.
-1503), bequeathed his appanage to Grand Duke of Moscow, Ivan III.
+1503), bequeathed his appanage to Grand Prince of Moscow, Ivan III.